mrudulpatil18/mrudulpatil18.github.io/src/main/resources/content/posts/multiplayer_game.md

 I was pretty happy with it, but I really wanted to bring a 3D element to the game to make it feel more alive and aesthetically pleasing.
 While scrolling through Google Images for inspiration, an isometric view maze caught my eye.
 Visualizing paths in an isometric style would add another dimension to my game while looking incredibly cool.

-I dove down a rabbit hole to understand the math behind isometric games and how to implement it.
+I dove down a rabbit hole to understand the math behind isometric games==I had played a fair share of isometric games before.
+But this was a humbling experience, when i realised how much work goes into such games.
+Refer this [article](https://pikuma.com/blog/isometric-projection-in-games) to understand the Maths behind how it works.== and how to implement it.
 I then created isometric (3D-like) visuals for the maze by building isometric 3D blocks and arranging them to form the maze.

 However, I ran into a challenge: my grids were "thin-walled."
 This means my backend maze representation only tracked walkable cells.
-For an isometric view, I needed to convert these to "thick-walled" mazes, where walls are explicitly made of blocks.
-I faced a dilemma: should I convert my backend to understand and generate thick-walled mazes, or keep it as a frontend-only visualization?
+For an isometric view, I needed to convert these to "thick-walled" mazes, where walls are explicitly made of blocks.==some random [internet exchange](https://gamedev.stackexchange.com/questions/142524/how-do-you-create-a-perfect-maze-with-walls-that-are-as-thick-as-the-other-tiles) had already solved this with for me already.== I faced a dilemma: should I convert my backend to understand and generate thick-walled mazes, or keep it as a frontend-only visualization?
 The problem was that player moves in a thick-walled maze would mean something different in a thin-walled one, effectively doubling the grid size.

 Ultimately, I decided to create a layer in the frontend to **convert coordinates from the thick-walled (visual) version to the thin-walled (backend) version** before communicating with the server.
 I battled a bunch of wacky bugs and issues during this process, but finally got it working!